alv-around/openvm-memory-profiler-examples/README.md

 In this repo there are two examples how to use the memory profiler for Openvm:

-1. `prometheus-scrape.rs` -> the "standard" process in prometheus, allow prometheus to get the metrics through "/metrics" endpoint.
+1. `prometheus-scrape.rs` -> the "standard" process in prometheus,
+allow prometheus to get the metrics through "/metrics" endpoint.
+1. `prometheus-push.rs` -> a script to sends metrics through the prometheus push-gateway.

 ## Usage